Bri-Sec/TryHackMe/README.md

 ## Objective

 During my master's degree I noticed a lack of practical experience, TryHackMe rooms seemed like a good way to get beginner hands-on practical experience in several different topics.
 For this reason I completed several different types of rooms.
 Namely, rooms related to my course material to get a deeper understanding of the course material, rooms in the learning roadmap since these were recommended and rooms that I thought looked fun and interesting and I wanted to personally know more about.
+Recently haven't touched it as much as I want to but will get back into it after completing my other projects.

 ### Skills Learned